 7. Remove Old Backups or Use an External Service

 Depending on your host, you may be saving vastly more backups than necessary.
 For the most part, you can keep the number of backups to a reasonable number.
-Even better than hosting backups on your server, however, is to store them on a third-party storage service like Dropbox.
+Even better than hosting backups on your server, however, is to store them on a third-party service like Dropbox or object storage platforms.
 This way, you don’t need to worry about their file size!

 Wrapping Up